 The Estate Becomes A Park

-In 1929 the city of Oakland council voted to purchase the the former country estate of the late F.C.
+In 1929 the city of Oakland council voted to purchase the former country estate of the late F.C.
 Talbot from the Park Commission.
 The 350-acres ( different acreage) would cost the city approximately $662,000.
 That deal fell through.
-The whole story is confusing .
-Durant Park opens to the public in 1932.
+The whole story is confusing.
+Durant Park opened to the public in 1932.

 In 1950 Durant park is dedicated as the “East Bay State Park” under the California park system.
-In a dedication speech it was noted the there were many trees and plants from F.C Talbot estate and they were included in the Historical Arboretum which is separate park from the Oakland Zoo.
+In a dedication speech, it was noted the there were many trees and plants from F.C Talbot estate, and they were included in the Historical Arboretum, which is a separate park from the Oakland Zoo.

-A row of mature Canary Island Date Palms mark the part entry.
-Stately Mexican Fan Palms, Chilean Palms and exotic Bunya Bunya frees from Australia dot the formal meadows of the existing picnic grounds.
-These Arboretum’s specimens were planted at the turn of last century (I bet before that) as part of the Talbot Estate grounds.
-There is also collection of 8 species of palms, native and exotic oaks, redwoods and many other specimens from North Africa, the Himalayas, Chile and the Canary Islands. – From the Zoo Master Plan 1996
+A row of mature Canary Island Date Palms marks the part entry.
+Stately Mexican Fan Palms, Chilean Palms, and exotic Bunya Bunya trees from Australia dot the formal meadows of the existing picnic grounds.
+These Arboretum’s specimens were planted at the turn of the last century (I bet before that) as part of the Talbot Estate grounds.
+There is also a collection of 8 species of palms, native and exotic oaks, redwoods, and many other specimens from North Africa, the Himalayas, Chile, and the Canary Islands. – From the Zoo Master Plan 1996

-In 1962 a fire destroyed building that had been home to Effie the elephant until 1959.
+In 1962 a fire destroyed the building that had been home to Effie, the elephant until 1959.
 The building had been marked unsafe.
 The building was built in 1890, was part of the Talbot Estate.

 The Estate Today

-On the below map the large red square shows where most of the estate was .
-The smaller green box shows the location of caretaker home that was apart of the Talbot Estate.
-When Sidney Snow ran the zoo he and his family lived there.
-Now is it used by zoo employees .
-The meadow by the main gate still has some of trees planted by Talbot over 100 years ago.
+On the map below, the sizeable red square shows where most of the estate was.
+The smaller green box shows the location of the caretaker home that was apart of the Talbot Estate.
+When Sidney Snow ran the zoo, he and his family lived there.
+Now is it used by zoo employees.
+The meadow by the main gate still has some of the trees planted by Talbot over 100 years ago.
 They are part of the Knowland State Arboretum and Park.
 I need to check this out.